saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 5. Select **Execute** from the SSMS toolbar to run the query.
 You will get a message that the commands were completed successfully in the Messages pane.

 6. With the new user, run a quick query to observe the results.
-Select **New Query** again, and paste the following into the new query window.
+Select **New Query** again and paste the following into the new query window.

    ```sql
    USE [WideWorldImporters];